 What to Expect When You Have an Extremely Premature Infant

-Infants born between 22 and 26 weeks of pregnancy are called "extremely premature."
+Infants born before 28 weeks of pregnancy are called "extremely premature."
 If your infant is born this early, you likely will face some hard decisions.

 Your premature infant has a much greater chance than ever before of doing well.
 A baby has the best chance of survival in a neonatal intensive care unit (NICU) that has a staff with a lot of experience.